jxnblk/geomicons-open/README.md

 </html>
 ```

-If you're using a templating system, such as Jekyll or Rails, I'd recommend keeping the defs file in a partial for easy inclusion.
+If you're using a templating system, such as Angular, React, Rails, or Jekyll, I'd recommend keeping the defs file in a component, helper, or partial for easy inclusion.

 To use the icons, use the SVG `<use>` tag as shown below: